jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

 ## Listening to 433Mhz Signals

-Part of the **industrial, scientific and medical (ISM) radio band** (which includes 433.92 MHz, 915 MHz, and 2400 MHz) it is widely used for common appliances such as garage door openers, wireless alarm or monitoring systems, industrial remote controls, smart sensor applications, tires pressure sensors, and wireless home automation systems.
+Part of the **industrial, scientific, and medical (ISM) radio band** (which includes 433.92 MHz, 915 MHz, and 2400 MHz) is widely used for common appliances such as garage door openers, wireless alarm or monitoring systems, industrial remote controls, smart sensor applications, tires pressure sensors, and wireless home automation systems.

-Due to its widespread use, this is one of the bands easier to receive, analyze, demodulate and decode.
-A simple and cheap monopole (e.g., telescopic) or dipole antenna approximately tuned to these frequencies is able to receive signals.
+Due to its widespread use, this is one of the bands which is easier to receive, analyze, demodulate and decode.
+A simple and cheap monopole (e.g., telescopic) or dipole antenna approximately tuned to these frequencies can receive signals.
 In the case of a monopole, for the 433 MHz band, the `λ` is `c / 433000000 = 69,24 cm`, `λ/2 = 34,62 cm`, and `λ/4 = 17,31 cm`.
 Thus, for a `1/4` wave monopole, a piece of wire with ~17.31 cm should be enough.

 After connecting such antenna to the SDR, and the SDR to a Linux machine, we can start analyzing the spectrum with Gqrx.